 5. Applying the Basecoat Layer and Embedding the Mesh

-When applying the EWI-225 Basecoat layer when rendering onto blockwork, use an 8mm notched trowel.
-This allows the fibreglass mesh to be fully embedded and provides a strong, flexible and waterproof layer.
+When applying the EWI-225 Basecoat layer when rendering onto blockwork, use an 10mm notched trowel.
+From there, embed fibreglass mesh to create the reinforced flexible basecoat layer.
+This layer reinforces the system with a strong, flexible and waterproof base.

 At EWI store, we offer two high strength meshes to suit your individual project’s needs.
 Both meshes are coated with acrylic acid copolymer liquid for a long-lasting effect.
 Below is a breakdown of each mesh’s capabilities: